 A large bandage need only be worn for the first few days after your otoplasty then it will be replaced with a lighter dressing similar to a hair band.

 Stitches are normally dissolvable so they don’t need to be removed.
 Otoplasty causes very little bruising or swelling but the wound will be checked after a week to make sure it is healing well.

-How soon can I go back to work and resume my normal activities after otoplasty or ear surgery?
+How soon can I go back to work and resume my normal activities?

 You can return to work almost immediately after your otoplasty, even the day after your ear surgery if you wish.
 However, additional care should be taken to avoid activities where the ear may be pulled or bent for the first month, in particular with children who could be teased by their siblings or friends.